DavidCarl/UFO/README.md

 ## Comparison
 Even tho we never got to time the MySQL full text indexing and comparing it to our grep commando that we nerded a bit with, our teacher had a full text indexed database we could compare to as said in the section above.
-Our conclussion on how to do it, depended on some other parameters.
+Our conclussion on how to do it, depended on how it was supposed to be used.
+Are we talking about never again adding another city, it would be fastest to use our approach with using grep, as our experience with making a Full text index.
+But if you are looking for having a more flexible database where the user can write whatever word they want, this includes cities and non cities it would definitely be fastest to make the full text indexing.